zbo14/web-tree-crawler/README.md

 # web-tree-crawler

-A naive web crawler that builds a tree of URLs using [web-tree](https://www.npmjs.com/package/web-tree).
+A naive web crawler that builds a tree of URLs under a domain using [web-tree](https://www.npmjs.com/package/web-tree).

 **Note:** This software is intended for personal learning and testing purposes.

+## How it works

+You pass `web-tree-crawler` a URL and it tries to discover/visit as many URLs under that domain name as it can within a time limit.
+When time's up or it's run out of URLs, `web-tree-crawler` spits out a tree of URLs it visited.
+There are several configuration options - see the usage sections below.

 ## Install